 Dr. Sujit Bhimireddy obtained a BS in Biochemistry with a minor in Spanish from St. Louis University, Missouri, in 2010.
 While at St. Louis University he was awarded Outstanding Student in Organic Chemistry the sophomore year of his undergrad.
 He went on to earn his degree in medicine from St. Louis University School of Medicine in 2014.
 While in medical school his research included, Signal transduction, cell wall biosynthesis & resistance to oxiductive and nitrosative stresses in cryptococcus neoformans” and “Binding & catalytic abilities of nucleic acids”.
-His neurosurgery interests are still evolving.
+His neurological surgery interest is in complex spine.
 His outside interests are watching his hometown sports teams; Go Cardinals and Blues!

 Daniel Vollhaber, M.D.

 Dr. Daniel Vollhaber is a native of Minnesota and received his Bachelors of Science degree from the University of Minnesota, Duluth, in Cell and Molecular Biology.
 He attended medical school at Drexel University College of Medicine in Philadelphia while also earning a Masters of Medical Science.
 He was inducted into the Alpha Omega Alpha Honor Society.

 Dr. Max Kahn was born and raised in New Jersey.
 He graduated cum laude from Franklin and Marshall College, Lancaster, PA, with a degree in Neuroscience.
 He attended medical school at Albany Medical College in New York, during which he was inducted into Alpha Omega Alpha Honor Society.
 Although his neurosurgical interests are still evolving, he has interest in endovascular and complex spine.